nchaloult/minecraft-server-wrapper/README.md

 1. Follow the steps that you normally would to stand up a vanilla Minecraft server without this wrapper
    - If you've never done this before, there are plenty of resources online about this.
 [Here](https://help.minecraft.net/hc/en-us/articles/360058525452-How-to-Setup-a-Minecraft-Java-Edition-Server) are [some](https://blogs.oracle.com/developers/post/how-to-set-up-and-run-a-really-powerful-free-minecraft-server-in-the-cloud) to [get](https://www.cloudskillsboost.google/focuses/1852?parent=catalog) you [started](https://dev.to/julbrs/how-to-run-a-minecraft-server-on-aws-for-less-than-3-us-a-month-409p)
 1. Move the `mc-server-wrapper` binary into the same directory as the `server.jar` file that Mojang provides
+1. Make sure to configure your network or security group to allow incoming TCP traffic on whichever port you tell `mc-server-wrapper` to listen on (see more about configuration [here](#configuration))

 ## Usage